-Since January 2015, I am working at the University of Luxembourg as a member of the Institute for Luxembourgish language and literature, currently as a research scientist for (computational) sociolinguistics and multilingualism.
+Since January 2015, I have been working at the University of Luxembourg at the Institute for Luxembourgish Linguistics and Literature, currently as a Research Scientist in Sociolinguistics and Computational Linguistics.

 Other memberships and engagements

 - DHd – Digital Humanities in the German speaking area

 - EuADS – European Association for Data Science